Interactionless Inverse Reinforcement Learning: A Data-Centric Framework for Durable Alignment: Introduction

 To resolve this, we propose Interactionless Inverse Reinforcement Learning (IIRL).
 Unlike standard methods, IIRL decouples reward discovery, producing an auditable, editable reward model independent of agents.
 We also introduce the Alignment Flywheel, an architecture that uses a cooperative multi-agent system to harden the reward model, transforming passive oversight into a cycle of active correction, which we call Active Backward Alignment.

-With this integration, we establish a discipline of verifiable safety, transforming alignment from an unstable art into rigorous engineering.
-The IIRL reward artifact anchors \emph{Robustness} and \emph{Interpretability}, while the Alignment Flywheel leverages expert feedback to ensure \emph{Controllability1} and \emph{Ethicality}.
-Collectively, satisfying the technical RICE principles \cite{ji2023ai} to support FATE's societal mandates (Fairness, Accountability, Transparency, Ethics) \cite{memarian2023fairness}.
-We present this architecture as a plausible blueprint with a flexible toolbox, enabling immediate implementation and showing high-potential future avenues, defining the roadmap for durable alignment.
+With this integration, we establish a discipline of verifiable safety, transforming alignment from an unstable art into rigorous engineering by treating alignment as the creation and maintenance of a standalone alignment artifact.
+The IIRL reward artifact anchors \emph{Robustness} and \emph{Interpretability}, while the Alignment Flywheel leverages expert feedback to ensure \emph{Controllability} and \emph{Ethicality}.
+Collectively, they satisfy the technical RICE principles \cite{ji2023ai} to support FATE's societal mandates (Fairness, Accountability, Transparency, Ethics) \cite{memarian2023fairness}.
+We present this architecture as a concrete blueprint for the framework developed in the remainder of the paper, providing a practical toolbox and a roadmap for durable alignment.